 The remains of the actual nekromanteion date from the Hellenistic period.
 These comprise the sanctuary's main building, erected in the early Hellenistic period (late fourth-early third century BC), and an annex of the late third century BC, which consisted of a central courtyard surrounded by rooms and warehouses.
 The sanctuary operated in this form continuously for approximately two centuries, but was burnt down and ceased to function after the Roman conquest of Macedonia in 167 BC.
 The sanctuary's courtyard was occupied once again in the first century, when Roman settlers arrived in the plain of Acheron.
 The convent of Agios Ioannis Prodromos and its cemetery were established over the ancient ruins in the early eighteenth century.

-For this guided visit you will need approximately 40 minutes and then you can stay as long as you like, to capture in your photos, the beautiful land escape and the unique ruins.
+For this guided visit with a licensed tour guide you will need approximately 40 minutes and then you can stay as long as you like, to capture in your photos, the beautiful land escape and the unique ruins.